 Timothy Murphy was a rifleman and expert sniper in the American Revolutionary War.
 Some say he changed the course of the critical Battle of Saratoga when he gunned down two British generals, at 300 yards.

 At the Battle of Bemis Heights, the second Battle of Saratoga, on October 7, 1777, Murphy is reputed to have shot and killed Sir Francis Clerke and General Simon Fraser.

 Relatively few details of Murphy's early life are known.
 He was born in 1751 near the Delaware Water Gap.
-His parents were Presbyterians from County Donegal, Ireland, who moved to Shamokin Flats (now Sunbury, PA) in 1759, when Murphy was eight years old, according to Wikipedia.
+His parents were Presbyterians from County Donegal in Ireland who moved to Shamokin Flats (now Sunbury, PA) in 1759, when Murphy was eight years old, according to Wikipedia.
 A few years later, Murphy became an apprentice to a Mr. van Campen and moved with the van Campen family to the Wyoming Valley, which was then the frontier.

 On June 29, 1775, shortly after the start of the American Revolutionary War, Timothy Murphy and his brother John enlisted in the Northumberland County Riflemen, specifically Captain John Lowdon's Company.
 Their unit saw action in the Siege of Boston, the Battle of Long Island, and "skirmishing in Westchester."